Effective surjectivity of Galois representations of products of elliptic curves over function fields: Introduction

 \section{Introduction}

-Let $E$ be an elliptic curve over a field $K$, and let $N$ be a positive integer.
-The absolute Galois group $G_K := \Gal(K^\textnormal{sep}/K)$ acts naturally on the torsion points of $E$ over a separable closure $K^\textnormal{sep}$ of $K$, and in particular acts on the subgroup $E[N]$ of points of order dividing $N$.
+Let $K$ be an arbitrary field with arbitrary characteristic, for which we fix algebraic and separable closures $\overline{K}$ and $K^\textnormal{sep}$, and denote by $G_K$ the absolute Galois group $\Gal(K^\textnormal{sep}/K)$.
+Let $E$ be an elliptic curve over $K$ and let $N$ be a positive integer.
+The group $G_K$ acts naturally on the torsion points of $E$ over $K^\textnormal{sep}$, acting, in particular, on the subgroup $E[N]$ of points of order dividing $N$.
 This action is captured in the mod-$N$ Galois representation

-By a celebrated result of Serre \cite[Th{\'{e}}or{\`{e}}me 2]{Serre}, if $K$ is a number field and $E$ does not have complex multiplication over $K^\textnormal{sep}$ (is non-CM), then there exists a constant $\ell_0$ depending on $E$ such that $\rho_{E,\ell}$ is surjective for all primes $\ell \geq \ell_0$.
-Serre also proved an analogous result \cite[Th{\'{e}}or{\`{e}}me 6]{Serre} for a product of two elliptic curves, stating that the mod-$\ell$ Galois representation associated to a product of two non-CM, non-(geometrically)-isogenous elliptic curves over $K$ is as large as possible for all $\ell$ sufficiently large with respect to the two elliptic curve factors.
+When $K$ is a number field and $E$ does not have complex multiplication over $K^\textnormal{sep}$ (shortened as $E$ is non-CM), by a celebrated result of Serre \cite[Th{\'{e}}or{\`{e}}me 2]{Serre}, there exists a constant $c(E/K)$ such that $\rho_{E,\ell}$ is surjective for all primes $\ell > c(E/K)$.
+Serre also proved an analogous result \cite[Th{\'{e}}or{\`{e}}me 6]{Serre} for a product of two elliptic curves defined over the number field $K$, namely that for two non-CM, non-(geometrically)-isogenous elliptic curves $E_1$ and $E_2$ over $K$, there exists a constant $c(E_1/K, E_2/K)$ such that the image of the mod-$\ell$ Galois representation associated to the product $E_1 \times E_2$ is as large as possible for all primes $\ell > c(E_1/K, E_2/K)$.

-For $K$ the function field of a smooth, projective, and geometrically integral curve over a perfect field of constants $k$, we have a theorem of Igusa \cite[Theorem 3]{Igusa} whose proof preceded Serre's theorem.
-(We also refer the reader to \cite{BLV} for an alternate proof of this result.)
-Igusa's theorem implies that if $E$ is a non-isotrivial elliptic curve over $K$, then there exists a constant $\ell_0$ depending on $E$ such that for all $\ell \geq \ell_0$ the representation $\rho_{E,\ell}$ is as large as possible in the sense that
+When $K$ is the function field of a smooth, projective, and geometrically integral curve over a perfect field of constants $k$, a theorem of Igusa \cite[Theorem 3]{Igusa}, whose proof precedes that of Serre's theorem, implies that if $E$ satisfies that $j(E) \not\in \overline{k}$, then there exists a constant $c(E/K)$ such that the image of the representation $\rho_{E,\ell}$ is as large as possible, in the sense that $\text{Image}(\rho_{E,\ell}) \cap \SL_2(\Z/\ell \Z) = \SL_2(\Z/\ell \Z)$, for all primes $\ell > c(E/K)$.
+We also refer the reader to \cite{BLV} for an alternate proof of this result.